 Our success is largely dependent upon our proprietary software.
 We believe the creative skills and technological ability of our personnel, product enhancements, and new product development are necessary to maintaining our position as a leading provider.
-We rely primarily on trade secret rights, copyright and trademark laws, and nondisclosure and other contractual agreements to protect our technology.
-We seek to protect our IP under patent laws and as of December 31, 2022, we held 185 U.S. patents.
-Our issued patents have expiration dates from 2023 through 2041.
+We rely primarily on trade secret rights, copyright laws, and nondisclosure and other contractual agreements to protect our software.

+In addition, our success is dependent on various inventions we have made and we seek to protect certain of our IP under patent laws.
+As of December 31, 2023, we held 115 U.S. patents, with expiration dates on issued patents ranging from 2024 through 2042.
 We intend to prepare additional patent applications when we feel it is beneficial.
+Some of the technology we protect by patent includes elements of our CV and DFI systems and inventions related to AI/ML.

-We also employ protection of our trademarks, with registration of marks, including Characterization Vehicle, Cimetrix, CV, eProbe, Exensio, pdFasTest, PDF Solutions, and the PDF Solutions and Cimetrix logos.
-We have common law rights to additional trademarks, including ALPS, DFI, DirectProbe, DirectScan, FIRE, and VarScan.
-We also enter into confidentiality and inventions assignment agreements with our employees and confidentiality and license agreements with our customers and the various parties we partner with to resell, distribute, and, in some cases, integrate our products.
+We protect our trademarks with registration of marks, including Characterization Vehicle, Cimetrix, CV, eProbe, Exensio, pdFasTest, PDF Solutions, and the PDF Solutions and Cimetrix logos.
+We have common law rights to additional trademarks, including ALPS, DFI, DirectProbe, DirectScan, Fire, and Sapience.

+We enter into confidentiality and inventions assignment agreements with our employees and confidentiality and license agreements with our customers and the various parties we partner with to resell, distribute, and, in some cases, integrate our products.
 Further, we limit access to and distribution of our software, documentation and other proprietary information.

 Third parties could in any case develop competing technologies that include similar functionality or features, or otherwise are substantially equivalent or superior to our technologies.
 In addition, effective patent, copyright, trademark and trade secret protection may be unavailable or limited in certain foreign countries where we operate.
 Our business could suffer significantly if we fail to protect our proprietary technology.